 Know What You Have: Document Your Current State

 While this may sound like a no-brainer, you’d be surprised at how many companies don’t have a complete, up-to-date overview of their technology stack.
 Perhaps that’s because they’re busy putting out daily fires or launching new initiatives.
 Or maybe staff turnover put the critical, technical documentation on the back burner.
-Regardless the reason(s), before starting any potential modernization initiatives, you must possess a full technical understanding of your IT portfolio and which parts of it are mission critical to your business operations.
+Regardless of the reason(s), before starting any potential modernization initiatives, you must possess a full technical understanding of your IT portfolio and which parts of it are mission-critical to your business operations.

 Three dimensions of the current state must be well understood: architecture, timeline, and capital.

 Architecture: While it’s ok to not have all the answers, accurately describing what you know—and highlighting what you don’t—is important.

 Do you have access to the source code of your in-house applications?

 Do you understand your applications’ source platform dependency?

 Do you understand your applications’ component architecture?

 Do you understand your applications’ runtime architecture?

 Timeline: Many in-house applications are built using licensed, 3rd-party software.
 Understanding the timing of the maintenance and support contracts is an important input to the modernization effort.